agarcia169/4306-Donaldson-Project/wikiPageCollaborationDocs/iteration3.md

   1. LabelTweetsWithTechs:

-                          evaluate_new_tweets(): checks whether new tweets in the database have had VADER analysis
+                          evaluate_new_tweets(): checks whether new Tweets in the database have had VADER analysis

                           updatelabels(): updates database entries to reflect what power-train mentions if any are present